This year, CFOs should prepare their companies for increased scrutiny on environmental, social and governance performance, if they haven't already.

 2021 is the year of ESG capitulation, according to Blaine Townsend, director of sustainable investing at wealth management firm Bailard.
 "A lot of that comes from basic points we've argued for 50 years: companies who treat their employees and the environment better and are more transparent with stakeholders might make for better long-term investments."

-Townsend, who's focused on ESG for 30 years, said at the beginning of his career, if you tried approaching a company you were interested in investing in about a sustainability issue in their supply chain, they'd direct you to their PR department.
+Townsend, who has focused on ESG for 30 years, said at the beginning of his career, if you tried approaching a company you were interested in investing in about a sustainability issue in their supply chain, they'd direct you to their PR department.

 "There's been an incredible evolution in the c-suite on how to approach these issues," he said.
 "It's become a PR issue.
 There's an understanding in the c-suite that someone must be able to answer for ESG."